A Biography of the Legendary Lefty

 - 360 Pages

 - May 22, 2018

 - ISBN: 9781683581994

 - Trim Size: 6in x 9in

-With 363 victories, Warren Spahn is the winningest left-handed pitcher in baseball history.
-During his 21-year career, Spahn won 20+ games thirteen times, was a 17-time All Star, a Cy Young–award winner, and was elected to the National Baseball Hall of Fame in 1973.
-In addition, Spahn was also a war hero, serving in World War II and awarded the Purple Heart.
+With 363 victories, Warren Spahn is the winningest lefty in baseball history.
+Over 21 years, he won 20 or more games 13 times, was a 17-time All Star, won a Cy Young–award, then, of course, was elected to the National Baseball Hall of Fame.
+Spahn was also a war hero, serving in World War II and awarded the Purple Heart.

 To say Spahn lived a storied life is an understatement.

 In Warren Spahn, author Lew Freedman tells the story of this incredible lefty.
 Known for his supremely high leg kick, Spahn became one of the greatest pitchers in baseball history.
 However, the road wasn’t as easy as it would seem.

 Struggling in his major-league debut at age twenty, manager Casey Stengel demoted the young left.
 It would be four years before Spahn would return to the diamond, as he received a calling of a different kind—one from his country.